0LNetworkCommunity/documentation/docs/validators/genesis.md

 The validator should have the following ports open: `6180`, `6181`

-- `6180` should be open on all interfacess `0.0.0.0/0`, it's for consensus and uses noise encryption.
+- `6180` should be open on all interfaces `0.0.0.0/0`, it's for consensus and uses noise encryption.
 - `6181` is for the private validator fullnode network ("VFN"), the firewall should only allow the IP of the fullnode to access this port.